SadeCJohnson/Technical-User-Guide-Write-Ups/XRP-Ledger-Wallet-Documentation/concepts/high-level-developer-guide.md

 ## Suggested High Level Integration Steps:

-**To start creating the Native XRP Ledger Wallet, we will need to start working at the Apps & Services level**
+**To start creating the Native XRP Ledger Wallet, we will need to work at the Apps & Services level**

 ![](/XRP-Ledger-Wallet-Documentation/resources/visuals/application-level.png "Model/Class Creation Happens Here")